The only insurance provider recommended by NUS

 We know that getting student car insurance on a budget is important to you.
 We also know how disheartening it can be to see how high the cost of car insurance for students is.

-At Endsleigh, we don’t believe that you should pay over-the-odds to insure your car if you’re a careful driver.
-That’s why we’ve dedicated our service to provide you with different levels of cover which can help you both prove you’re a safe driver and secure student-friendly car insurance.
+We don’t believe that you should pay over-the-odds to insure your car if you’re a careful driver.
+That’s why we’ve dedicated our service to provide you with different insurance options and levels of cover which can help you both prove you’re a safe driver and secure student-friendly car insurance.

 If you drive a car, you need car insurance regardless of whether you’re a student or not.
 Student car insurance simply attempts to make things safer and more affordable those who are studying at university.